Let Us Take Time Together: Reflection, Renewal, and New Beginnings

 Recently I have felt the push-pull of the good news-bad news that surrounds us, and can easily drop into overwhelm… It seems to me kinda

 Happy May Day!
-The First of May is celebrated widely and diversely.
-The Writers Almanac surveys the many different ways May 1st is, and has been, observed across the years.
+May Day and the Celebration of Life The First of May is celebrated widely and diversely.
+The Writers Almanac surveys the many different ways May 1st

 Advent is considered “a time of expectant waiting and preparation.”
 In the Christian tradition it’s waiting for the celebration of the birth of Jesus, Christmas.